alexhumenyuk/AI-projects/Peak detector for intruder alerts (TensorFlow)/README.md

 ## Overview
 **Project context**

-  In this project I used real-world sensor data to demonstrate the machine learning (ML) concepts I learned in [Google's Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course).
+  In this project I used real-world sensor data to show the machine learning (ML) concepts I learned in [Google's Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course).
 The data was originally collected for a room occupancy alarm by biomedical engineering students that are friends of mine.
 Although they ultimately did not train an ML model, they shared their data with me so that I could finish the project by implementing a logistic regression model with TensorFlow (Keras).

 **Data summary**